PavanRangani/docs/docs/prd/gifting/add-edit-delete-prior-year-record.md

     - Decimal input is allowed.

   - Annual GST Gifts
     - Its amount input field.
 Decimal is allowed.
+Default value is set to `$ 0.00`.
     - It's a mandatory field.
   - Annual Exclusion
     - Its amount input field.
 Decimal is allowed.
-It’s a mandatory field.
+Default value is set to `$ 0.00`.
     - Its value should be always lower than `Annual Gift Amount`.
   - GST Exemption Used
     - Its calculated field.
 Decimal is allowed.
+Default value is set to `$ 0.00`.
     - `GST Exemption Used` = `Annual Gift Amount` - `Annual Exclusion]`
   - Remaining Lifetime Exemption
     - When a user enters a year in the Year Input field then update this header name to `Beginning Lifetime Exemption ({Year})`.